infinum/ios-viper-xcode-templates/README.md

 Using this architecture impacted the way we organize our projects.
 In most cases we have four main subfolders in the project folder: Application, Common, Modules and Resources.
 Let's go over those a bit.

 ### Application

 Contains AppDelegate and any other app-wide components, initializers, appearance classes, managers and so on.
 Usually this folder contains only a few files.

 ### Common

 Used for all common utility and view components grouped in sub folders.
 Some common cases for these groups are _Analytics_, _Constants_, _Extensions_, _Protocols_, _Views_, _Networking_, etc. Also here is where we always have a _VIPER_ subfolder which contains the base VIPER protocols and classes.

 ### Resources

 This folder should contain image assets, fonts, audio and video files, and so on.
 We use one *.xcassets* for images and in that folder separate images into logical folders so we don't get a long list of files in one place.

 ### Modules

 As described earlier you can think of one VIPER module as one screen.
 In the _Modules_ folder we organize screens into logical groups which are basically user-stories.
-Each group is organized in a subfolder which contains one storyboard (containing all screens for that group) and multiple module subfolders.
+Each group is organized in a sub-folder which contains one storyboard (containing all screens for that group) and multiple module sub-folders.

 ![iOS VIPER MODULES](/Images/ios_viper_modules.png "iOS VIPER MODULES")

 ## Useful links